 Overmolding Process in Making Comfortable Tools

 Overmolded materials provide comfort due to the better grip they have.
 This makes the process great for making products that provide better ergonomics.
 The molding process can take many shapes and can fit anything.
-This is the ideal reason while overmolding is applicable in making bicycle grips or kitchen utensils.
+This is the ideal reason why overmolding is applicable in making bicycle grips or kitchen utensils.

 Overmolding Process in Water Resistant Products